U.S. farmers, lawmakers dial up pressure on Trump over biofuel policy

 Biofuel producers and farmers say increasing the annual blending obligations for 2020, to be finalized in November, is the best solution, but oil refiners oppose that.

-“The president will have an opportunity to make this right in the fall,” Gene Gebolys, CEO of biodiesel producer World Energy.
+“The president will have an opportunity to make this right in the fall,” Gene Gebolys, chief executive of biodiesel producer World Energy.
 The company said last week it was closing plants in Mississippi, Georgia and Pennsylvania, and putting 100 workers on furlough.

 “If he doesn’t, the voters will have an opportunity to make it right next fall.
 He’s made a promise throughout the Midwest and he’s broken the promise,” he said.